straightway/peerspace/transport/documentation/Chunking.md

   other of the referenced chunks, if n-1 chunks referenced before this block are available.
 To achieve this, the redundant data chunk contains the bitwise xor combination of all referenced chunks.
-To also cover the control blocks of referenced chunks, the redundancy chunk is an unversioned chunk, which uses all bytes for the xor combination.
+To also cover the control blocks of referenced chunks, the redundancy chunk is an unversioned chunk with bit 7 of the fist byte set to 1.
+  It uses all bytes of the chunk for the xor combination, including the first 6 bits of the first byte.

   A chunk may contain more than one Redundancy Chunk Control Block.
 Each of these blocks refers to the references before it, either to the beginning of the chunk